BoGGoG/DEQSystemStructureVisualization/README.md

 # DEQSystemStructureVisualization
-Mathematica package for visually inspecting the structure of a system of differential equations
+Mathematica package for visually inspecting the structure of a system of differential equations.

 Usage